Introduction

 Wheat germ as a source of magnesium

 Wheat germ is an excellent source of magnesium.
-100 gms of wheat germ contain approximately 330 mg of magnesium, making it one of the most concentrated sources of this mineral.
+100 gms of wheat germ contains approximately 330 mg of magnesium, making it one of the most concentrated sources of this mineral.
 Wheat germ is also high in other essential nutrients such as iron, potassium, zinc, and B vitamins.
 It can be added to smoothies, yogurt, oatmeal, or salads for a boost of nutrition.
+However, individuals having wheat allergies and kidney stone problems should avoid it.

 Potential side effects of magnesium supplements